missystar/Went/XPrivacy-and-AIMSICD.md

 * Contacts
 * User Dictionary

 Above restrictions have been tested thoroughly, but we do not guarantee AIMSICD to work as supposed to when restricting any Permissions.
+These values have been submitted to the [XPrivacy Crowd sourced restrictions](http://crowd.xprivacy.eu/).
+If you use the PRO-Version of XPrivacy, you can just download them automatically.

-If you experience any Issues, completely disable XPrivacy first before reporting a bug!
+:exclamation: If you experience any Issues, completely disable XPrivacy first before reporting a bug!